Tax and duties

 - in all other cases payable within three days of entry

 There is relief for temporary imports, likely to cover equipment.

 Applying for approved trader status is simple and allows import declarations to be made on line.
 Nearly all entries to GST registered approved traders are cleared pre-arrival to avoid delays at the harbour or airport.

 In many cases materials can be consigned to the customer (with their agreement), using its GST number and approved trader facility.
 For a longer contract it may be worth registering voluntarily and becoming an approved trader, but GST does then become chargeable to the customer.

 GST incurred in Jersey

-Where the business has registered for GST and is no longer required or entitled to be registered, you should notify the tax office within 30 days.
+Where the business has registered for GST and is no longer required or entitled to be registered, you should notify Revenue Jersey within 30 days.
 The registration will then be cancelled, but any late GST on costs can be refunded on application.